Planning a Community Approach to Diabetes Care in Low- and Middle-Income Countries Using Optimization: CHW Provider Problem

 \section{CHW Provider Problem}

 In this section, we describe the dynamic programming framework used to optimize the decisions of the CHW provider (e.g., NanoHealth), while accounting for individual patient enrollment decisions.
 The goal of the provider is to maximize glycemic control (i.e., the number of individuals whose FBG is less than a given threshold) for the entire community under consideration.
 Throughout this section, we assume that the provider has full knowledge of the patient parameters described in Section~\ref{sec:patient_model} for all patients in the targeted community, even for those who have not been screened yet.
 In practice, pilot trials allow planners to obtain data that can be used as initial estimates and forecast disease progression for unscreened patients \citep[e.g.,][]{deo2018evaluation}.
+We demonstrate the feasibility of such an approach using a two-phase machine learning framework in Appendix~\ref{EC:clusteringprediction}.

 In accordance with prevailing clinical guidelines, we define glycemic control for each patient through the use of a threshold due to a nonlinear association between FBG and the risk of complications (e.g., coronary heart disease and ischaemic stroke), with substantially higher risks for FBG levels above 125 mg/dL \citep{world2016global, emerging2010diabetes}.